gvacaliuc/elec240website/docs/lab5/experiment_5-2.md

     spectral plot for better viewing.
 Set the function generator to produce a triangle wave and see if this is the case. **What happens when you vary the symmetry?**

 2. The square wave also consists only of odd harmonics, but falling off as
     $\frac{1}{n}T$ (6 dB/octave).
 Set the function generator to square wave and **comment on the spectrum.** Vary duty cycle. **What do you observe?**
     Depending on the exact frequency you may see a number of extraneous harmonics.
-These are due to the phenomenon ofT*aliasing*Twhich we will examine later.
+These are due to the phenomenon of *aliasing* which we will examine later.

 3. Your spectrum analyzer displays magnitude and frequency on a linear scale.